clepz/Grid-Zone-Counter/README.md

 - Solve function calls LookNeighbor function witth a zonePoint
 - LookNeighbor searches all neighbor cells recursively until remain no neighbor zone points in the map.
 - ZoneCounter variable is increased after LookNeighbor returned true
+- These processes continue until zonePointMap is empty.

 ## Python GUI